jorgedb98/SBI/doc.md

 ```
 '-s', '--stoichiometry'
 ```
 The stoichiometry argument is optional.
-If the user knows the stoichiometry of the final complex, he can provide the __Path__ where the file containing the stoichiometry is placed.
+If the user knows the stoichiometry of the final complex, he can provide the __Path__ to the file containing the stoichiometry.
 Depending on the type of complex, the stoichiometry file should be in a certain format.
 Protein-Protein Complex:

 |         | Protein-Protein                     | Protein-Nucleotide                            |